emidiovaleretto/covid-19-webapp-ms2-project/README.md

 1. **[Am I Responsive?](http://ami.responsivedesign.is/)** : was used in order to see responsive design throughout the process and to generate mockup imagery to be used.

 2. **[Responsive Design Tester](https://www.responsivedesignchecker.com/)** : was used to see the responsivity throughout an array of devices (screen sizes) and resolutions.

+3. **[Icon Archive](https://icons.iconarchive.com/)** : was used to display the flag of each chosen country.

+* Basically I take the URL and replace its last part with the name of the country.
+For example, the URL is https://icons.iconarchive.com/icons/wikipedia/flags/1024/<code>the-country-chosen.png</code>. if I want to display the Irish flag I just replace IE-Ireland-Flag-icon.png OR BR-Brazil-Flag-icon.png to display the Brazilian flag and so on. it works perfectly fine.

 -----